bowo-prasetyo/forkbuild/docs/Protocol.md

 Scope

-Only Domain State (World, Building, Brick, and their metadata) is part of this protocol.
+Only Domain State (World, Building, Brick, WorldPosition, and their metadata) is part of this protocol.
 Editor State — selection, active tool, active brick, camera pose, editor settings — is local to a single editing session and must never appear in a serialized World or be transmitted to a publisher.
 See docs/Architecture.md, "Domain State vs Editor State."

+WorldPosition

+Added in 0.1.27.
+A coordinate in shared world space, distinct from brick-local Position.
+Used by WorldLayoutProvider to place published documents in a spatial coordinate system without embedding layout data into Publication or Document.
+Pure data: {x, y, z}.

 Publication